 We procure solar modules and other key components for our developed solar power projects primarily by entering into short-term contracts to purchase at market prices.
 Suppliers of our solar modules and key components are primarily our related parties and third-party suppliers and contractors.
 Our purchasing decisions may take into consideration technical specifications (including size, type and power output), bid price, warranty and insurance programs, spectral response, performance in low light, nominal power tolerance levels, degradation rate, technical support and the reputation of the supplier.
 We generally require warranties for defects in materials or workmanship for the components and a warranty for module capacity under normal testing conditions.
 Our in-house EPC team or external EPC contractors work in areas such as logistics, installation, construction and supervision.
 We maintain an updated list of qualified and reliable suppliers and third-party contractors with a proven track record with which we have established relationships.
-We choose our third-party suppliers and contractors.
+We choose our third-party suppliers and contractors through a bidding or quotation request process or through our affiliates or other cooperative arrangements with various manufacturers and contractors.
 The relevant departments of our local offices organize and collect bids and quotations, communicate with potential suppliers and contractors and coordinate with our local development teams to meet the local technical and legal requirements.